cjdelisle/cjdns/doc/Whitepaper.md

-In order to give routers the ability to chain paths from a graph of linked nodes while still preserving Variable Width Encoding, a node is required to describe it's Encoding Scheme to other nodes and adhere to a few rules to make possible the conversion of a Director to a wider bit width by other nodes.
+In order to give routers the ability to chain paths from a graph of linked nodes while still preserving Variable Width Encoding, a node is required to describe its Encoding Scheme to other nodes and adhere to a few rules to make possible the conversion of a Director to a wider bit width by other nodes.

 The Encoding Scheme Definition consists of a array of representations of the